Last updated on December 1, 2022 by Wandering our World

-Known as the birthplace of William Shakespeare, this famous Elizabethan market town is as beautiful as the the rural Warwickshire countryside it’s set in.
+Known as the birthplace of William Shakespeare, this famous Elizabethan market town is as beautiful as the rural Warwickshire countryside it’s set in.

 The scenery here is wonderful, as is the stunning Tudor architecture which is brimming with rich history and heritage.
 But one of our favourite aspects of visiting this town is enjoying the fun and historic pubs in Stratford-upon-Avon!

-With many Stratford-upon-Avon pubs to choose from, including some riverside pubs boasting scenic views of the tranquil River Avon, it can be difficult deciding which ones to choose.
+However, with many Stratford-upon-Avon pubs to choose from, including some riverside pubs boasting scenic views of the tranquil River Avon, it can be difficult deciding which ones to choose.

-However that’s where we can help!
+But that’s where we can help!
 We know this area well, and so below we share with you what we believe are the most lively, quirky and best pubs in Stratford-upon-Avon.

 1. The One Elm

 Situated just a stone’s throw away from Shakespeare’s birthplace, The One Elm is a great gastropub serving quality seasonal dishes using the finest British ingredients.
 This pub has a very good choice of lagers, gins, wines and excellent ales on tap too.